hashgraph/hedera-mirror-node/docs/design/nft.md

 create table if not exists nft
 (
-  created_timestamp     bigint  primary key not null, hash                  bytea               not null, modified_timestamp    bigint              not null, nft_type_id           bigint              not null, serial_number         bigint              not null, );
+  created_timestamp     bigint  primary key not null, deleted               boolean             not null, hash                  bytea               not null, modified_timestamp    bigint              not null, memo                  text    default ''  not null, nft_type_id           bigint              not null, serial_number         bigint              not null, );